-- A3.5.1 All students are required to apply for Research Programme Approval for their research component by the appropriate Research Degree Tutor within three months (full time students) or six months (part time students) of the completion of the taught modules within their award. - A3.5.2 In considering applications for Research Programme Approval, the Research Degree Tutor shall be satisfied that the sponsoring School has a suitable programme of research for the target award, that appropriate supervision arrangements and a suitable programme of training is in place.
-Where the programme of work includes a practice-based element, the proposed constitution of the final thesis must also be approved. - A3.5.3 A change to an approved research degree programme must be approved by the Research Degree Tutor.
+- A3.5.1 All students are required to securer Research Programme Approval for their research component by the appropriate Research Degree Tutor within three months (full time students) or six months (part time students) of the completion of the taught modules withintheir award. - A3.5.2 In considering applications for Research Programme Approval, the Research Degree Tutor shall be satisfied that the sponsoring School has a suitable programme of research for thetarget award, that appropriate supervision arrangements and a suitable programme of training is in place.
+Where the programme of work includes a practice-based element, the proposed constitution of the final thesis must also be approved. - A3.5.3 Any significant or material change to an approved research degree programme must be approved by the Research Degree Tutor.